keviv30/phantom_ghost/README.md

 # App Functions
 - List all the Phantom names and the user's name if they are assigned to a ghost name
-- Allow user's to login using Google Authentication
+- Allow users to login using Google Authentication
-- Allow user's to create their Phantom name
+- Allow users to create their Phantom name
-- Allow user's to change their Phantom name to a new Phantom name if it's available
+- Allow users to change their Phantom name to a new Phantom name if it's available

 Software used to build the project:
 -   Django (web framework)